denistsoi/franklinchen.github.io/source/_posts/2013-03-30-report-on-just-a-short-run-my-first-half-marathon-in-nine-years.markdown

 I maintained speed in the last 5 miles of the race; I might even have gone faster, but without the data, I cannot tell, since when fatigue sets in, effort does not equal actual pace.
 I was definitely getting tired, but I kept pushing, trying to pretend I was running a 10K race or something.
 I thought that I just might have a shot at finishing under 1:50:00.
 I didn't, but that's OK.
 I finished in 1:50:52.

-The official [split data](http://www.runhigh.com/2013RESULTS/R033013AF.html) shows that I did the last five miles in 42:03, which is about 8:25 pace.
+The official [split data](http://www.runhigh.com/2013RESULTS/R033013AF.html) shows that I did the last 5 miles in 42:03, which is about 8:25 pace.
+Since I averaged 8:28 pace for the whole race, I clearly ran faster in the last 5 miles than in the first 8.1 miles.

-If I had known what I was capable of, I could have run faster and more evenly from the start, and finished faster, but that was not the goal today.
+If I had known what I was capable of, I could have run faster and more evenly from the start, and finished faster, but that was quite explicitly *not* the goal today.
 The goal was to finish strong, which I did.

-### Done

-I was very happy to be done:

-{% img /images/just-a-short-run-2013/franklin.jpg Franklin done %}

 ## SPIbelt

 This was my first time running a race wearing a SPIbelt.
-It did not cause me any trouble at all.
-I will wear it during the Pittsburgh Marathon.
+It did not cause me any trouble at all; I barely noticed it.
+I will wear it during the Pittsburgh Marathon, in order to have my phone on me in case of emergency.
+I did not use my phone during the race, only before and after it, but it's always nice to know that I can directly contact Abby if something goes wrong.

 ## Cramping